Case Studies:

 Funds Involved

-The annual budget is currently half a billion Rand (about US$66 million), nearly all coming from the Government’s Poverty Relief Programme (R 414 million in 2003/4), while the water users contribute with R58 million a year.
-Turpie, 2004
+The annual budget is currently half a billion Rand (approximately US$66 million), nearly all coming from the Government’s Poverty Relief Programme (R414 million in 2003/4), while the water users contribute R58 million a year(Turpie, 2004).

 Analysis of costs and benefits